Negotiating tips while communicating with senior management

-However, all too often, such ideas never see the light of day.
+However, all too often, such ideas never see the light of day because of poor communication with the CEO.
 Abilities in self-promotion are a good thing.

-To market your ideas to senior management, here are the four keys in best practices:
+To market your ideas to senior management, here are the four best practices:

 – Understand your talent for communication